PassWeaver API

 Create an empty database on your existent PostgreSQL instance, and set the environment variable PASSWEAVERAPI_PRISMA_URL

-Then, from PassWeaver-API directory, run the following commands:
+Then, in PassWeaver-API install directory, run the following commands:

 npx prisma db push